-AMERIPEN requests requiring a PRO to make exemption requests available to all participant producers so that they have awareness of local jurisdictions' and recycling service providers' plans for material management.
+AMERIPEN requests addition of a requirement for a PRO to make exemption requests available to all participant producers so that they have awareness of local jurisdictions' and recycling service providers' plans for material management.

-AMERIPEN suggests clarifying throughout the section that these provisions apply to recycling "and composting" programs, as is provided in subparagraph (d)(3).
+AMERIPEN suggests clarifying throughout this section that these provisions apply to recycling "and composting" programs, as is provided in subparagraph (d)(3).